evennia/evennia/README.md

 This allows you to write both `.md` and `.rst` files inside of the same project.

+### Links

+For all links in commonmark that aren't explicit URLs, they are treated as cross references with the [`:any:`](http://www.sphinx-doc.org/en/stable/markup/inline.html#role-any) role.
+This allows referencing a lot of things including files, labels, and even objects in the loaded domain.

 ### AutoStructify

 To use the advanced markdown to rst transformations you must add `AutoStructify` to your Sphinx conf.py.